edalzell/statamic-ical/README.md

 iCal
 =================

 A Statamic V2 add-on that creates an iCal file that can be easily downloaded.
-Use if you have events and want people to be to add to their calender.
+Use if you have events and want people to be able to add to their calender.

 ## Installing
 1. Copy the folder contents to your Statamic `site\addons` directory